Learn Salem’s History

 The Winne-Egan Hotel Opens

-Dr. Nathan R. Morse opens the Winne-Egan Hotel built on Bakers Island, a popular resort until it burned down in 1906.
+Dr. Nathan R. Morse opened the Winne-Egan Hotel built on Bakers Island; it remained a popular resort until it burned down in 1906.

 1892